More footholds emerge to help businesses benefit from the £1bn Golden Valley Development

 By Andrew Merrell.

-We keep reading about how the £1bn Golden Valley Development will not only create a new tech-focused business park and 3,700 houses, but also 12,000 new jobs in Gloucestershire and hundreds in the construction sector too.
+We keep reading about how the £1bn Golden Valley Development will not only create a new tech-focused business park and 3,700 houses, but also allegedly 12,000 new jobs in Gloucestershire plus hundreds in the construction sector too.

 But that suddenly doesn’t sound quite as beneficial if those contracts and jobs go to workers from outside of the county and they disappear to spend those earnings elsewhere.